 Overview and Objectives

 As part of our commitment to promoting the financial accessibility of law school, we designed the innovative ICLP that provides bursary and loan funding to cover the full cost of tuition for a limited number of students each year.
 This program is the first of its kind at a Canadian law school.

-For 2021, we anticipate selecting 7 eligible students to participate in the ICLP.
-If selected, you will pay no tuition while in law school, but will agree to repay the entirety of your loan, after graduation, over a 10-year period.
+Students who participate in the ICLP pay no tuition while in law school, but agree to repay the entirety of their loan, after graduation, over a 10-year period.

-In any year of the repayment period, your loan repayment may be forgiven, in whole or in part, based on your income level.
+In any year of the repayment period, the loan repayment may be forgiven, in whole or in part, based on your income level.

 The primary objective of the ICLP is accessibility through opportunity.
 The ICLP encourages and enables highly qualified potential law students to apply for admission to Osgoode when they otherwise would not, due to the high cost of tuition and other financial barriers.

 In addition, the ICLP enables participants to pursue careers after law school without the burden of significant debt and overwhelming loan repayment obligations impacting their choices.

 Application and Selection Process

 We strongly encourage you to provide as much information in the Supplemental ICLP Form as you feel necessary to ensure the Committee is fully aware of your circumstances and level of need.
 You will be able to access these forms through your Osgoode-specific OLSAS school submissions.